This course will be taught remotely in real-time. Details here.

 Professional development for Waldorf teachers and home school parents

-This course offers you an invaluable opportunity to focus entirely on your upcoming first grade school year in full five days brimming with discussions, presentations, practical activities, and the arts.
+This course offers you an invaluable opportunity to focus entirely on your upcoming first grade school year in five days brimming with discussions, presentations, and practical activities.

 Under the guidance of a master class teacher, you’ll discover ways to enliven your teaching and learn how to approach the blocks so that they may meet the first grader in a lively and meaningful way.
 With the insights of anthroposophy, gleaned through a daily look at child development focusing on your class’s age group, you will get to know the first grader as they cross the bridge into elementary school.
 There will be time and space to consider and hone your skills in such practical matters as main lesson books, block planning, projects and activities, and classroom management.